Coinsnap/Coinsnap-for-Woocommerce/readme.txt

 = 1.3.10 :: 2025-05-27 =
 * Fixed bug in payment process when payment provider wasn't chosen.
 * Updated gateway connection status displaying conditions.

+= 1.4.0 :: 2025-06-10 =
+* Fixed bug in webhook payload process when payment provider wasn't chosen.
+* Update: Checking and deleting all the inactive webhooks for the store.
+* Compatibility with WooCommerce 9.9.3. is tested.